sourcegraph/handbook/content/people-ops/how-we-engage-talent-outside-the-us/temporary-contractors.md

 **Temp to perm contractors** will receive the same email as teammates do, with the exception of the budget section (as they are still expected to have all the necessary resources and devices to carry out the role prior to engagement).

-Keep in mind, temporary contractors’ start date should align with the [cohort calendar](https://docs.google.com/spreadsheets/d/1jJY3E7j31ZD7J-ouf3Gf-uioHCAXxe-0bBVLEmdtVGQ/edit#gid=0).
+Keep in mind, temporary contractors’ start date should align with the cohort calendar ([2021](https://docs.google.com/spreadsheets/d/1jJY3E7j31ZD7J-ouf3Gf-uioHCAXxe-0bBVLEmdtVGQ/edit#gid=0) & [2022](https://docs.google.com/spreadsheets/d/1Q_h9I0CkppecPNbaMlhe7uafcNdfzWuiPApm0KxTaAA/edit#gid=0) ).
 If an exception needs to be made, notify PeopleOps and Talent.

 ### Onboarding